-An advanced course in computer assisted design techniques.
-The student will gain experience by solving problems in drafting and utilizing an interactive CAD system.
-Continuing through the course, students will extend their CAD competency by solving sophisticated drafting problems utilizing an interactive CAD system, applications, and course lecture, together with a hands-
+An introduction course which dives into the 3D and solid modeling design concepts in computer assisted design techniques.
+The student will learn how to make the software work for them while gaining experience in solving drafting problems utilizing an interactive CAD system.
+Students will extend their CAD competency by solving sophisticated drafting problems utilizing an interactive CAD system, applications, course description and lecture with an opportunity to test for third party credentials via SolidWorks.